-Below is presented the summary of changes to figures and accounting principles as well as the restatement effects tables, where the different restatement effects to 2018 financials are specified separately for each restatement.

-Impact of the IFRS 16 implementation on the prior period 2018 financials are recognized as right-of-use assets (named as 'right-of-use fleet' and 'right-of-use other fixed assets' on Finnair's balance sheet) with corresponding interest-bearing lease liabilities.
-Previously, future operating lease payments were presented in the notes as off-balance sheet commitments.

-The new leasing standard IFRS 16 is effective from 1 January 2019 onwards.
-It replaces the previous standard IAS 17 Leases.
-Finnair has adopted the new standard from 2019 onwards and has applied the full retrospective method to each prior reporting period presented.
+Below is presented the summary of changes to figures and accounting principles as well as the restatement effects Finnair uses the exemption provided by the standard not to account for lease liability for operating leases which tables, where the different restatement effects to 2018 financials are specified separately for each restatement. have a term of 12 months or less, and which do not include an option to purchase the underlying asset.
+In addition, Finnair does not account for IFRS 16 lease liability for leases for which the underlying asset is not material to Finnair.
+The assessment of whether the underlying asset is material and is within the scope or excluded from the recognition Impact of the IFRS 16 implementation on the prior period 2018 financials requirements of IFRS 16 is based on the concept of materiality in the Conceptual Framework and IAS 1.
+Finnair The new leasing standard IFRS 16 is effective from 1 January 2019 onwards.
+It replaces the previous standard IAS 17 recognizes the lease payments associated with such short-term and immaterial leases as an expense on a straight-line Leases.
+Finnair has adopted the new standard from 2019 onwards and has applied the full retrospective method to each prior reporting period presented. basis.

 The new standard has a significant impact on the Finnair Group financial statements and key ratios.
-The present value of the future operating lease payments for aircraft, real estate and other qualifying operating lease arrangements
+The present value of the future operating lease payments for aircraft, real estate and other qualifying operating lease arrangements approximately 80 % are aircraft.

-Assets at 31.12.2018 increased by 992.3 million euros due to the recognition of right-of-use assets, of which approximately 80 % are aircraft.
 Liabilities increased by 1,091.6 million euros due to the recognition of the present value of qualifying operating lease liabilities.
 The comparative information was restated, and the cumulative effect of applying IFRS 16 was recognized as an adjustment to the opening equity of 2018.
 The change decreased Finnair's equity at 31.12.2018 by 99.3 million euros.